Aquaculture of salmonids: Feeding

 With the amount of worldwide fish meal production being almost a constant amount for the last 30+ years and at maximum sustainable yield, much of the fish meal market has shifted from chicken and pig feed to fish and shrimp feeds as aquaculture has grown in this time.

 Work continues on developing salmonid diet made from concentrated plant protein.
 As of 2014, an enzymatic process can be used to lower the carbohydrate content of barley, making it a high-protein fish feed suitable for salmon.
 Many other substitutions for fish meal are known, and diets containing zero fish meal are possible.
 For example, a planned closed-containment salmon fish farm in Scotland uses ragworms, algae, and amino acids as feed.
-Some of the eicosapentaenoic acid and docosahexaenoic acid (in Omega-3 fatty acids) may be replaced by land-based (non-marine) algae oil, reducing the harvest of wild fish as fish meal.
+Some of the eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) in Omega-3 fatty acids may be replaced by land-based (non-marine) algae oil, reducing the harvest of wild fish as fish meal.

 However, commercial economic animal diets are determined by least-cost linear programming models that are effectively competing with similar models for chicken and pig feeds for the same feed ingredients, and these models show that fish meal is more useful in aquatic diets than in chicken diets, where they can make the chickens taste like fish.
 Unfortunately, this substitution can result in lower levels of the highly valued omega-3 content in the farmed product.
 However, when vegetable oil is used in the growing diet as an energy source and a different finishing diet containing high omega-3 content fatty acids from either fish oil, algae oils, or some vegetable oils are used a few months before harvest, this problem is eliminated.

 On a dry-dry basis, 2–4 kg of wild-caught fish are needed to produce 1 kg of salmon.
 The ratio may be reduced if non-fish sources are added.
 Wild salmon require about 10 kg of forage fish to produce 1 kg of salmon, as part of the normal trophic level energy transfer.
 The difference between the two numbers is related to farmed salmon feed containing other ingredients beyond fish meal and because farmed fish do not expend energy hunting.

 In 2017 it was reported that the American company Cargill has been researching and developing alternative feeds with EWOS through its internal COMPASS programs in Norway, resulting in the proprietary RAPID feed blend.
 These methods studied macronutrient profiles of fish feed based upon geography and season.
 Using RAPID feed, salmon farms reduced the time to maturity of salmon to about 15 months, in a period one-fifth faster than usual.